 Yes, they are.

 Mushrooms are rich sources of essential nutrients, vitamins, minerals, and antioxidants.
-They’re low in calories and packed with fiber, protein, and potassium.
+They contain fiber, protein, and potassium while being low on calories.

 You can find them associated with the improvement of other health conditions as well, including, but not limited to, Alzheimer’s, cancer, and diabetes.